-- 1. List A (all are required)

 - a.
-Dean's, Chairperson's, and/or departmental colleague's observations of teaching, colloquia or other public presentations.

-- b.
-Syllabi of courses taught.
+Dean's, Chairperson's, and/or departmental colleague's observations of teaching, colloquia or other public presentations. - b.
+Syllabi of courses taught. - c.

-- c.
 Student opinions about course content and presentation style as determined by teaching evaluations.
-Letters of student support may also be included.

-- d.
-Sample assignments.
+Letters of student support may also be included. - d.
+Sample assignments. - e.

-- e.
 Candidate generated narrative of teaching philosophy, plans, techniques, effectiveness, etc.

-- 2. List B (optional)